jflorian/doubledog-systemd/README.md

 Instance is to be enabled at boot.
 The default is `undef` which means the mount won't be started as part of a target (i.e., `mnt_wantedby`).
 Typically, this is what you'd want because it's generally better to use `mnt_before` instead so that this mount is ready by the time a target is reached.

 ##### `mnt_after`
 See `After=` in systemd.unit(5).
 Configures ordering dependencies between systemd units.
-This may be passed as either as a single string or an array of such.
+Must match the [Systemd::Unitlist](#systemdunitlist-data-type) data type.
 The default is `undef` meaning this setting is omitted from the unit file.

 Note that if it makes sense to have systemd start this mount after some other unit, you likely want to do the same via Puppet's sequencing meta-parameters.
 It's your responsibility to ensure they agree.

 ##### `mnt_before`
 See `Before=` in systemd.unit(5).
 Configures ordering dependencies between systemd units.
-This may be passed as either as a single string or an array of such.
+Must match the [Systemd::Unitlist](#systemdunitlist-data-type) data type.
 The default is `undef` meaning this setting is omitted from the unit file.

 Note that if it makes sense to have systemd start this mount before some other unit, you likely want to do the same via Puppet's sequencing meta-parameters.
 It's your responsibility to ensure they agree.